NuffyC/T-GodmodeModerator/README.md

 Issues:

-Currently i haven't found a way to detect dodges, which is rare but sometimes can result in a false postive. (would need to dodge for 10s straight in a row)
+-Currently i haven't found a way to detect dodges, which is rare but sometimes can result in a false postive. (would need to dodge for 10s straight in a row)
-Haven't added a way to detect if a player has a cross necklace and intergrate that to the delay.
+-Haven't added a way to detect if a player has a cross necklace and intergrate that to the delay.
-The parry mechanic may cause a flase positive.
+-The parry mechanic may cause a flase positive.
-Currently doesn't detect/work for pvp projectiles.
+-Currently doesn't detect/work for pvp projectiles.